 Archbishop Johannes Ndanga of Zimbabwe is the Chairman of the Apostolic Christian Council of Zimbabwe (ACCZ), the largest Christian council in Zimbabwe with thousands of affiliated churches and millions of members.
-Dr. Yoon recognized Archbishop Ndanga as the third righteous man True Father mentioned in his dream.
+Dr. Yun recognized Archbishop Ndanga as the third righteous man Father Moon had indicated in his dream.

 Archbishop Ndanga's relationship with our movement began when he came to Kenya to offer congratulatory remarks during an interfaith Blessing Ceremony.
 As he spoke, the Heavens opened and he heard, "Don't just offer congratulatory remarks, receive the Blessing as well!"
 Archbishop Ndanga promptly received the Blessing and joyfully came to participate in the 2017 Peace Starts with Me Festival in Madison Square Garden.
 Archbishop Ndanga stated, "I recognized True Mother as the only begotten Daughter through Heaven's revelation.
 I am grateful to have received the Blessing and I am now sharing the gospel of True Parents wherever I go.
-I hope that True Parents ideal of world peace can be realized."
+I hope that True Parents' ideal of world peace can be realized."

-On the eve of the New York festival, I had invited the three "golden key" religious leaders to dinner at the East Garden residence.
-Seeing me, Archbishop Ndanga said, "You are the True Mother humankind has eagerly been waiting and longing for."
+On the eve of the Madison Square Garden festival, I invited the three "golden key" religious leaders to dine with me at our East Garden residence.
+There, Archbishop Ndanga said, "You are the True Mother humankind has eagerly been waiting and longing for."
 The following day, he testified to other religious leaders about his encounter with me, saying, "True Mother is our True Mother.
 I am her blessed son."
-Inspired by what he experienced in the US, Archbishop Ndanga returned to Zimbabwe, where he mobilized over 300 bishops from ACCZ, and, together with FFWPU leaders, hosted a special Divine Principle workshop and Blessing for them.
+Inspired by what he experienced in the US, Archbishop Ndanga returned to Zimbabwe, where he mobilized over 300 bishops from ACCZ and, together with FFWPU leaders, hosted a special Divine Principle workshop and Blessing for them.
 With the support of the government of Zimbabwe, each of those bishops educated and blessed 210 couples.
 In all, more than 60,000 couples received the Blessing.

 On November 11, 2017, Archbishop Ndanga offered congratulatory remarks at the 80,000 Rally of Hope to Support the Peaceful Reunification of the Korean Peninsula at the Sangam World Cup Stadium in Seoul.
 As he was preparing to go home, he received the news that Zimbabwe was caught up in political upheaval and a change of leadership in government.
 The political turmoil was severe, with riots in the street and unrest throughout the nation.
 Archbishop Ndanga was apprehensive about the situation.
 When he arrived in Harare, he saw several ministers being apprehended and taken away.
 Yet it was as if no one recognized him.
 He passed swiftly through the airport and arrived home safely.
-He firmly believes that I protected him from harm, testifying, "It was True Mother's miracle."
-Amid the turmoil engulfing the nation, had he been mistaken for a rioter, his life would definitely have been at risk.
+Amid the turmoil engulfing the nation, as he was a prominent Christian leader, his life was certainly at risk.
+He firmly believes that I protected him from coming to harm, testifying, "It was True Mother's miracle."

-In 2018, I appointed Archbishop Ndanga to the position of Cheon II Guk Special Envoy for Zimbabwe.
+In 2018, I appointed Archbishop Ndanga to the position of Cheon Il Guk Special Envoy for Zimbabwe.
 He responded with determination, saying, "I will be a dutiful son who will testify throughout Zimbabwe and Africa to the True Mother as the only begotten Daughter of God."
 All people are God's children.
 God does not discriminate based on skin color.
-True Parents have blessed Africa as Heavenly Africa and prayed for liberation from past afflictions.
-A new history is being written, one where African families are being reborn as true families through the Blessing and initiating the change that will raise Africa to become the shining continent of hope for all humankind.
+True Parents have blessed Africa as Heavenly Africa and prayed for its liberation from past afflictions.
+A new history is being written, one where African families are being reborn as true families through the Blessing.
+This is initiating the change that will raise Africa to become the shining continent of hope for all humankind.

-Sao Tome and Principe, the model for national restoration
+São Tomé and Príncipe, the model for national restoration